graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 1. Upgrade to V5 dependencies
 1. Turn on strict typing
 1. Fix the TypeScript errors
+1. Ensure your tests still pass
+1. Make your plugin exportable (optional)

 Here's some expansion on the topics above